 The ‘lost’ River Effra catchment has a history of flooding, something the London Wildlife Trust is changing by working closely with local people to create gardens that are both practical and beautiful.
 They soak up rainwater, make the area more resilient to flooding and improve neighbourhoods for wildlife.

 Fish need to commute, just like humans do; in London, they need to swim from the Thames and up the tributaries.
 But weirs, bridge footings and other barriers in their way.
-This project has removed 11 of 16 of them on the Hogsmill, making it much more fish-friendly – and by the end of the project fish will be able to commute from Kingston to Ewell without interruption.
+This project has removed 17 of 18 on the Hogsmill, making it much more fish-friendly – and by the end of the project a fish will be able to commute from Kingston to Ewell without interruption.

 A 500m stretch of river in the Hogsmill Local Nature Reserve has been turned into a haven for fish.
 Few places in the Hogsmill had been available to fish to live, because the area has been heavily developed in the past 50 years.
 Volunteers have played a huge part in making changes.